Dream of having the confidence to travel solo?

-Also two more tidbits to get you excited about taking this tour.
-The guide’s name is Wolfgang Poe and he keeps something truly terrifying in his pocket.
+Also one more tidbit to get you excited about taking this tour.
+The guide keeps something truly terrifying in his pocket.
 Pleasant nightmares!

 Those are the best Things to Do in Birmingham AL!

 What are your favorite things to do in Birmingham AL?
 Are you ready to start booking your hotel in Birmingham?
 Does sour cream ever actually go bad?
 And what would happen to Birmingham ever did bring Vulcan to life?
-Please leave your thoughts below!
+Email me the answers at [email protected]!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 hours with the best things to do in Birmingham AL. If you have another 24 hours in Birmingham with the best things to do in Birmingham AL, add this itinerary.